 John Hennecken (b.
 1987) is an American composer and educator based in Athens, Georgia.
 He has written over 40 works for diverse media, including: orchestra, symphonic band, chamber groups, and electronics.
-His music has been performed throughout the United States and in France, by ensembles such as Wet Ink and New Ear, as well as the Redshift Saxophone Quartet, Georgia Southern Symphony, Georgia College Concert Band, Mercer-Macon Symphony Youth Orchestra, Lakeside High School Wind Ensemble, and the European American Musical Alliance Chorale.
+His music has been performed in the United States, France, Belgium, Italy, and Poland by ensembles such as Wet Ink and New Ear, as well as the Redshift Saxophone Quartet, Georgia Southern Symphony, Georgia College Wind Symphony, Mercer-Macon Symphony Youth Orchestra, Lakeside High School Wind Ensemble, and the European American Musical Alliance Chorale.

 John is currently Composer in Residence at Mercer University where he has been commissioned to compose a new work for trombone quartet.
 He has also been commissioned by conductor Shizuo Z. Kuwahara and Symphony Orchestra Augusta to write a new orchestral work, to be performed in Japan and Augusta in 2014.
 John is a doctoral composition student at the University of Georgia, where he studies with Adrian P. Childs and Leonard V. Ball, Jr. He teaches aural skills as a graduate assistant, serves as the composition and theory instructor with the UGA Community Music School, is president of the UGA Student Composers Association, and is also an adjunct professor of music at Georgia College.